Digital transformation

 Advanced

-From a technical perspective, digital transformation integrates modern IT infrastructures such as cloud platforms, Internet of Things (IoT), big data analytics, and machine learning.
+Digital transformation integrates modern IT infrastructures such as cloud platforms, Internet of Things (IoT), big data analytics, and machine learning.
 It often follows agile methodologies and DevOps practices to enable faster innovation.
-Enterprise systems like ERP, CRM, and advanced collaboration tools are central to enabling seamless operations.
+Enterprise systems like ERP, CRM, and advanced collaboration tools play a central role in streamlining operations.

-Advanced strategies also focus on customer-centricity, using omnichannel platforms, automation, and personalization to deliver improved customer journeys.
+Strategic initiatives also focus on customer-centricity, using omnichannel platforms, automation, and personalisation to enhance customer journeys.
 Governance, cybersecurity, and regulatory compliance are embedded into digital transformation roadmaps to ensure scalability and resilience.
-Success is measured not only by technology adoption but also by cultural readiness and organizational agility.
+Success is measured not only by technology adoption but also by cultural readiness and organisational agility.

 Metrics